pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 We are going to apply some changes to the source DB and verify how our “Synchronize Data” task takes care of these changes and replicates them to the target.

-1. Go to your SQL Developer and expand “WS SALES - DIPC_SRC” connection and its tables.
+1. Go to your SQL Developer and expand “WS SALES - SALES_SRC” connection and its tables.

 ![](images/200/image200_40.png)